cattyhouse/build_dtb/README.md

 debian for example:
 - create a kernel hook

-the hook will be run when a kernel upgraded
+the hook will be run when a kernel upgraded or removed

 ```sh
 doas touch /etc/kernel/postinst.d/zzz-edit-extlinux